Farnworth

-Within the Historic County Boundaries of Lancashire, Farnworth lies on the River Irwell and River Croal.
+Within the historic county of Lancashire, Farnworth lies on the River Irwell and River Croal.
 At the 2011 Census, it had a population of 26,939.

 History

 Toponymy

 Farnworth derives from the Old English fearn, fern and worth an enclosure.
 Farnworth was recorded as Farneworth and Farnewrth in 1278 and 1279 and Ffornword in a land survey of 1282.

 Middle Ages

 Farnworth was originally a hamlet in Barton.
 In the 13th century it was held by the Lords of Barton and Manchester.
 By 1320 Adam Lever, Richard Hulton and Richard Redford held the manor as tenants.
 Later the manor was acquired by the Hultons of Over Hulton.
 In 1666 there were 91 hearths in Farnworth liable to pay tax.
 The commons were enclosed in 1798.
 There was a watermill on the River Croal.

 Industrial Revolution

 The town expanded rapidly in the 18th and 19th centuries around the coal mining industry.
 The collieries were part of an extensive mine complex, the Worsley Navigable Levels whose underground canals stretched from the Delph at Worsley and linked the mines to the Bridgewater Canal.
 Other industry included iron foundries and cotton mills.

 The owner of Farnworth Paper mills, T. B. Crompton, patented a continuous-drying process which contributed to the mechanisation of papermaking in 1821.